cs-au-dk/NoRegrets/README.md

 # NoRegrets Breaking Change detecting tool for NPM.
 This repository contains the implementation of the NoRegrets tool as described in the 2018 ECOOP paper *Type Regression Testing to Detect Breaking Changes in Node.js Libraries* (Link will follow later)

+The data from the experimental evaluation is available [here](http://www.brics.dk/noregrets/NoRegretsUI/).

 Documentation-of how to use the tool can be found [here](guide/index.html).
 Note, this documentation assumes that a registry is already hosted and that NoRegrets is configured to use this registry.
 For more information, see [Setting up the registry](#setting-up-the-registry).

 ## Dependencies